-- Rooms you don’t use very regularly.
+- Spaces you don’t use very frequently.

 - Spaces with hot and cold spots.

-- Expensive electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older residences that don’t have ductwork because of radiator or baseboard heat.

-Our Specialists Can Take Care of All Your Mini-Split Installation Needs
+Our Pros Can Handle All Your Mini-Split Installation Needs

 From helping you select the right model to knowledgeably installing it, our professionals at Giordanos Heating and Air Conditioning can take care of all your mini-split installation needs.
 Reach us at 203-772-8319 now to learn how a mini-split system can make your home comfier and to receive your free estimate!